jmac97/Music-Explorer/README.md

   * GUI for Spotify and playlist name information

 ## To Do (Basic Idea)
-  * Create a user friendly and beautiful GUI
+  * Create a user friendly GUI
-  * Create an optimal front-end and back-end Python program
+  * Create an optimal front-end and back-end program
   * Get Spotify API credentials
   * Have python program interact/connect with the Spotify API